hamidb80/iterrr/readme.md

 ### Define A Custom Reducer
 **every reducer have**: [let't name our custom reducer `zzz`]
-1. `zzzInit[T](args...): ...` :: initialize the value of accumulator :: must be generic, can have 0 or more args
+1. `zzzInit[T](args...): ...` :: initializes the value of accumulator(state) :: must be *generic*, can have 0 or more args
-2. `zzz(var acc, newValue): bool` :: updates the state value, if returns false, the iteration stops
+2. `zzz(var acc, newValue): bool` :: updates the accumulator value, if returns false, the iteration stops
-3. `zzzFinalizer(n): ...` :: returns the result value of accumulator.
+3. `zzzFinalizer(n): ...` :: returns the result value of the accumulator.

 **NOTE**: see examples in `src/iterrr/reducers.nim`